American Cream Draft Horse

 Origins

-The American Cream Horse Association of America was developed in 1944 & the breed was recognized in 1950 by the Iowa Department of Agriculture.
-The flagship mare was bred to a number of different draft breeds/ colors in the hopes of maintaining her stature & creamy color.
+The American Cream Horse Association of America was developed in 1944 and recognized in 1950 by the Iowa Department of Agriculture.
+The flagship mare was bred to a number of different draft breeds/ colors in the hopes of maintaining her stature and creamy color.

 Modern Cream Drafts

-Like their European counterparts, the replacement of farm animals with heavy equipment caused a sharp decline in the cream numbers & the breed faced extinction.
+Like their European counterparts, the replacement of farm animals with heavy equipment caused a sharp decline in the cream numbers and the breed faced extinction.

 In 1982 a revival attempt was made by members who re-opened the organization books.
 Today the American Cream Draft breed is not out of the woods, but their numbers are increasing.
 The renewed interest has put an emphasis on keeping bloodlines as they have always been, resisting the temptation to create a more ‘modern’ type of animal.